pmarkham/ansible-adobe-cq/README.md

 Create and modify users

 ## cqbundle

-Stop/start bundles
+Enable and disable bundles

 ## cqservice

-Stop/start CQ instance
+Start and stop CQ instances